 The historical place of Strani Hill is worth a visit too.
 It’s about 30 minutes walking from Solomos Square.
 You can do this in a day with a trip to Venetian Castle in Bohali Hill with numerous restaurants and cafe bars with an impressive view over the city and the port.

-You can take a stroll along the 1.5 kilometer-long seafront promenade, where you can admire the sea and visit attractions such as Monastery of Strofades and the Church Agios Nikolaos of Molos.
+You can take a stroll along the seafront promenade and admire the sea and visit attractions such as Monastery of Strofades and the Church Agios Nikolaos of Molos.

 If you are visiting for just a few days, the city makes for a very convenient base, with plenty to see in the immediate area as well as plentiful connections to the rest of the island.
 The main bus terminal on Zakynthos is in the town, so if you are not intending to hire a car but would like to explore the rest of the island, Zakynthos Town would be a great option.